evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ## Drivetrain

-Porsche Macan 4 has an all-wheel drive system supported by two motors, one on each axle.
+Porsche Macan 4 features an all-wheel drive system powered by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The Standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 184 mm.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 185 mm, and the maximum is 224 mm.